ryanwentzel/ryanlwentzel.com/collections/_newsletter/2025-04-27-joy-in-gods-creation.md

     url_sm: https://cdn.ryanlwentzel.com/assets/img/content/linnell-the-cloud-1863-md.webp
     alt: Painting by John Linnell titled 'The Cloud'
 ---
-*My pilgrim friends!
-Welcome to another issue of* The Weary Pilgrim.
+**My pilgrim friends!** Welcome to another issue of *The Weary Pilgrim*.
+Enjoy a few glimpses of beauty and words of hope for when life is crappy.

 ---